Programme, language and venue

 Tutor/Professor-assisted research period

-The third cycle is the preparation of a Master's thesis, undertaken in the participant’s own country with the assistance of tutors and professors from the institutions involved.
+The third cycle is the preparation of a Master's thesis, undertaken in the participant’s own country, directed by a faculty member or representative from the institutions involved.